• Skip to primary navigation

 We’re reaching the point where new users think WordPress is just a platform for “hosting” Elementor.
 LOLOLOL.
 (There’s easily 4-5 times the amount of searches for “Elementor” than for “pagebuilder”.)
 Elementor’s branding is that freaken strong and has long been synonymous for “pagebuilder”, perhaps even synonymous for “WordPress”.

 To the techie developer or service provider, Elementor is your #1 competition.
-Whatever it is you’re offering in the WordPress space, it needs to be easy to understand, feel like your shop can handle every solution, and that clients don’t have to shop at 8 places to get (hosting, DNS, theme, plugins, security, backup, email, etc).
+Whatever it is you’re offering in the WordPress space, it needs to be easy to understand, feel like your shop can scratch every itch, and that clients don’t have to shop at 8 places to get going (hosting, DNS, theme, plugins, security, backup, email, etc).

 Premium plugin fatigue and the growth of one-stop shops.